Receiving Your Aid

 - How do I pay my tuition?

-Your financial aid funds will pay your tuition upon receipt of your signed award letter, as long as your registered credits match the financial aid award level.
+Your financial aid funds will pay your tuition as long as your registered credits match the financial aid award level.
+Please notify the Financial Aid office if you are registering less than 12 credits.

 - How do I get my money?